Shopify onsite payments app

 Note

-If you plan to offer Apple Pay as a payment option for your customers, you must adhere to Apple's Acceptable Use Guidelines.
+To offer Apple Pay as a payment option for your customers, you must follow Apple's Acceptable Use Guidelines.

 Note

 Do not process refunds using the Checkout.com Dashboard or API.
-Refunds must be processed using the Shopify Order Management interface in your store’s back office.
-This is to maintain end-to-end order integrity on the Shopify platform.
+You must process refunds using the Shopify Order Management interface in your store’s back office.
+This maintains end-to-end order integrity on the Shopify platform.

-After migrating to the new integration, orders from your original integration will still be available for post-authorization actions within Shopify's Order Management interface.
+After migrating to the new integration, orders from your original integration are still available for post-authorization actions within Shopify's Order Management interface.

-Payments that were processed using the original integration can be refunded, captured, and voided using the Shopify Order Management interface in your store’s back office.
+You can refund, capture, and void payments that were processed using the original integration using the Shopify Order Management interface in your store’s back office.